Skip to content

 Tips for Businesses

-If you own a business, you may be curious whether you can run your business through a trust.
-A trust describes a special relationship between individuals where trustees must manage certain property on behalf of the beneficiaries.
+A trust describes a special relationship between individuals where trustees manage property on behalf of beneficiaries, but it is not a business structure in the way that a company or sole trader is.
+Understanding this distinction is essential before deciding how to structure your business.
 This article will outline the law surrounding trusts and consider the limitations of trusts as a business structure.

 The Law of Trusts